Oklahoma Agricultural Biotechnology

 Biotechnology in Action

-Dr. Jason Lusk, agricultural economics, works with animal research scientists in determining the economic value of selecting and marketing cattle using the Leptin genotype.
+Dr. Jayson Lusk, agricultural economics, works with animal research scientists in determining the economic value of selecting and marketing cattle using the Leptin genotype.

 Dr. Glenn Zhang, animal science, is conducting research to devise more effective disease resistance management strategies to protect livestock and humans by focusing on identifying molecular mechanisms that pathogens use to recognize host defense systems.